Approximating Source Location and Star Survivable Network Problems: Proof of Theorem

 There are several natural approaches to solve the {\sf Double Submodular Cover} problem using the greedy algorithm of Wolsey \cite{W}.
 One is to apply the greedy algorithm with the function $f+g$.
 Another possibility is to solve two instances of {\sf Submodular Cover}, one with function $f$ and the other with function $g$, returning the union of the solutions $S_f$ and $S_g$ computed.
-However, in both case the ratio guarantee may be unbounded if $g(\emptyset)=-\infty$, which happens in the case of {\sf SSL with Flow-Cost Bounds}.
+However, in both cases the ratio may be unbounded if $g(\emptyset)=-\infty$, which may happen for $g$ defined by (\ref{e:fg}).